nduthoit/django-export/README.rst

 This app provides a few views to export the database and the media-root.
 Default templates are provided for an easy integration with django.contrib.admin.

-Currently mysql and sqlite3 database backends are supported.
+Currently mysql, sqlite3 and postgresql database backends are supported.

 Additionally the app provides some Amazon S3 integration.
 Exporting a database dump directly to S3 and listing the bucket contents is implemented.